KCerveny/KCerveny.github.io/_projects/laser-work/pinecone-lamp.md

     </div>
 </div>

 Look at it!
 I think that is so fun.
 The bulb under it is low wattage, so it gives off a warm glow at night.
-Not enough to use it as a standalone lamp, but it really creates a cozy atmosphere.
+Not enough to use it as a stand-alone lamp, but it really creates a cozy atmosphere.

 ## Lesson Learned

 I thought this project was worth a writeup for two reasons.

 1. I wanted to brag about my cool lamp.
-2. A lesson for DIYers like me.
+2. A lesson for DIY-ers like me.

 Now that I am done gloating about my sweet home decor, perhaps some reflection.
 For many creators, there is a strong impulse to create everything.
 With some experience, you will begin to walk around and start pondering how everyday objects were made.
 On occasion, you might come across something you like and think "I could make that!".